TheProtaganist/gpt-j/README.md

-Queries are to the left while target responses should be to the right Here we can see the user is asking the model math related questions The way the model should respond if given on the right
+Queries are to the left while target responses should be to the right Here we can see the user is asking the model math related questions The way the model should respond if given on the right DO NOT USE PERIODS AT THE END OF USER EXAMPLE!

 ```python
 examples = {